nehakinjal/calendar/README.md

 # Calendar Lite
-Simple calendar app showwing Calendar and agenda showing your daily events.
+Simple calendar app showing Calendar and agenda showing your daily events.

 ## Features:
 1. Shows calendar for the whole year.